rackspace/php-opencloud/docs/userguide/volumes.md

 ### Volumes and Servers

-A volume by itself is not much use; to be useful, it must be attached to a server so that the server can use the volume.
+A volume by itself is useful when it is attached to a server so that the server can use the volume.

 #### To attach a volume to a server